Sam Nunn School of International Affairs

 BS, Chemistry ~ Peking University in China

-Yujia He is a PhD student in the Program of Science, Technology, and International Affairs in the Sam Nunn School of International Affairs at Georgia Tech.
+Yujia He is a PhD candidate in the Program of Science, Technology, and International Affairs in the Sam Nunn School of International Affairs at Georgia Tech.
+She minors in Global Resource Management and Policy and has a certificate in the Graduate Communications Program.
+She has also completed the Georgia Tech-NSF Tech to Teaching Intermediate Certificate in Higher Education.
 She received a Bachelor of Science in chemistry from Peking University and a certificate in Stanford China Program before she came to Georgia Tech.